Automotive giants Nissan and Volkswagen recently announced new plans to create better, smarter factories.

 “The automotive industry is in a period of great change, and solving the global challenge of climate change is urgent.
 We see this as an opportunity to build the strength of monozukuri (manufacturing), a part of our DNA, to develop and apply innovative technologies to overcome the challenges we face,” explains Hideyuki Sakamoto, Nissan’s executive vice president for manufacturing and supply chain management.

 Through the Initiative, the Japanese automaker aims to achieve carbon neutrality across its operations by 2050.
-It also helps the company realize carbon neutrality in manufacturing by “promoting innovations to support higher productivity in vehicle assembly”.
-By 2050, Nissan envisions its Tochigi plant to be fully electrified through the introduction of innovative production technologies and minimizing energy use.
+It also helps the company realise carbon neutrality in manufacturing by “promoting innovations to support higher productivity in vehicle assembly”.
+By 2050, Nissan envisions its Tochigi plant to be fully electrified through the introduction of innovative production technologies and minimising energy use.

 Volkswagen has undertaken the challenge of setting up and operating its own 5G infrastructure to ensure competency and robust data security.
 For the Wolfsburg campus network, the company applied for and was granted a private radio frequency by the Federal Network Agency.
 The exclusive spectrum is a key for enabling 5G campus operations at the site.